 SPOTTED AND DIFFUSE KNAPWEED

-The application window for treating spotted and diffuse knapweed with Milestone is wider than many other herbicide options.
-Milestone® specialty herbicide at 5 or 7 fl oz/A applied to spotted knapweed in fall gave excellent control (>95%) of both established plants and seedlings for up to 2 years after treatment in Montana.
+Field trials conducted in Montana show that spotted and diffuse knapweed with can be controlled with Milestone® specialty herbicide at 5 or 7 fl oz/A applied in fall.
+This application timing provided greater than 95 percent control of both established plants and seedlings for up to 2 years.
 Applications can be made until the soil freezes*.

 Milestone® specialty herbicide at 5 or 7 fluid ounces per acre (fl oz/A) is highly effective for controlling Russian knapweed.
 Applications of Milestone can be made on Russian knapweed until after the foliage has died back (leaves are brown and dead!) until the soil freezes or is covered with snow.
 Milestone will provide residual control of plants that try to re-grow and emerge after the initial application*.